All Episodes

 But we're not taking the war to this enemy.

-We're we're just we're not doing it.
+We're just not doing it.

-And then again, when I hear the president say we can't let Iran take over the Middle East.
+And then, again, when I hear the president say we can't let Iran take over the Middle East.

 Would somebody tell me what we're doing to stop that?